ran5omware/Bots/README.md

 2. Install the dependencies listed in the `requirements.txt` file.
 3. For the bots, create and configure a bot in Discord Developer Portal or Telegram BotFather.
 4. Specify your bot's token in the project's code.
-5. Run the bot or application using the command `python bot_file.py`, site `python app.py` or `python main.py` for the GUI application.
+5. Run the bot or application using the command `python bot_file.py`, `python app.py` for site or `python main.py` for the GUI application.

 ### Contribution